 Alyssa Milano has launched an initiative to raise money for the migrant caravan, presently headed toward America’s southern perimeter and aimed at knocking down the U.S. gate by force.
 ‘Cause otherwise…how would they get in?

-Alyssa’s raising $100,000 to help the group, which is currently living in tents and waiting half an hour to use the Port-o-Potty (here).
+Alyssa’s raising $100,000 to help the group, which is currently living in tents and waiting half an hour to use the Port-o-Potty — which is, of course, not good (here).

 “Some friends and I are trying to raise $100,000 today to help some people in the fight of their lives, seeking asylum at our southern border.
 Would you be willing to give #FiveForFamilies to help out?”